The Silver Lining of Thanksgiving Past

 I don’t generally dwell on the fact that the US and Canada are countries based on the destruction of the original inhabitants of the land.
 Genocide, for all that we act as if it were suddenly invented in the 20th century by the Nazis, or perhaps by the Turks, is nearly as ancient as recorded history.
 The Roman destruction of Carthage, perhaps the most famous genocide of ancient history, was hardly the first.
 Nor is modern weaponry necessary, as both Genghis Khan, who had entire cities slaughtered, and the Hutus, with their slaughter of half a million to a million Tutsis, primarily with machetes, could attest.
 Sharp objects don’t run out of bullets, after all.

-Yet, no question, the natives would have been wiser to have never helped Europeans learn how to survive the new world, even if one can argue that in the end, the result probably would have been the same.
+Yet, there is no question that the natives would have been wiser to have never helped Europeans learn how to survive in the new world–even if one can argue that in the end, the result probably would have been the same.

-Still, I come back to this, the Puritans who were helped by the Indians resisted to the point of excommunication the destruction of their benefactors.
-Such a penalty, at the time, was the equivalent of being ostracized from their communities, other puritans were forbidden to have any civil comunication with them whatsoever, including eating with them.
+Still, I come back to this: The Puritans who were helped by the Native Americans resisted the destruction of their benefactors to the point of excommunication.
+At the time, such a penalty was the equivalent of being ostracized from their communities–other Puritans were forbidden to have any civil comunication with them whatsoever, including eating with them.

-This is the point in an essay where I’d normally draw a lesson, but I don’t know that I have one.
-What I do know, from my own personal experience is that many people aren’t even as thankful as those pilgrims – helping someone often creates resentment.
-And certainly one should never expect thankfulness to extend to those not directly helped, even if they indirectly benefit.
+Here, of course, is the point in an essay where I’d normally draw a lesson, but I don’t know that I have one.
+What I do know, from my own personal experience, is that many people aren’t even as thankful as those pilgrims–helping someone often creates resentment.
+And certainly one should never expect thankfulness as the result of an indirect extension of assistance.
 But the effect of gratitude runs both ways.
-As a child one of the first full novels I ever read was Ernest Thomas Seton’s “Rolf In the Woods” about a white teenager effectively adopted by an Indian in early 19th century America.
-The Indian helps him, and then, as Seton notes, feels both kindly towards him and a sense of responsbility for the young man’s continued wellbeing.
+As a child one of the first full novels I ever read was Ernest Thomas Seton’s “Rolf In the Woods,” a book about a white teenager effectively adopted by a Native American in early 19th century America.
+The Native American helps him, and then, as Seton notes, feels both kindly towards him and a sense of responsbility for the young man’s continued well-being.

-We tend to look well upon those we’ve helped, especially if they respond with gratitude and make good use of what we’ve given, be it knowledge or material goods.
+We tend to look favorably upon those we’ve helped, especially if they respond with gratitude and make good use of what we’ve given, whether it be knowledge or material goods.
 Helping people makes us feel better about ourselves.
-Empathy, the ability to feel another’s pain, is as naturally human as is callousness, let alone the actual enjoyment of the pain of others, empathy’s dark twin.
-Feeling another’s pain we either wish to relieve it, or we close ourselves off to the other person.
+Empathy, the ability to feel another’s pain, is as naturally human as is callousness (not to mention the actual enjoyment of others’ pain, empathy’s dark twin).
+Feeling another’s pain, we either wish to relieve it, or we close ourselves off to it.
 To do so requires making that person, or those people, into something other than ourselves.
-It’s much easier not to feel for those who aren’t like you, who are lesser, who are, indeed, nothing but uncivilized beasts or savages, little more than animals.
+It’s much easier not to feel for those who aren’t like you, who are lesser, who are, indeed, nothing but uncivilized beasts or savages–little more than animals.

-The Puritans who had personally been helped by, feasted with, and befriended by the Indians couldn’t do this.
+The Puritans who had personally been helped by, feasted with, and befriended the Native Americans couldn’t do this.
 And the natives who had befriended the Puritans couldn’t do it either.
 They had been made aware that both sides were like them, were human.
-The Puritans felt grateful, the Indians, benevolent.
+The Puritans felt grateful, the Native Americans, benevolent.

-But those who came afterwards, those who benefitted from the knowledge the Indians had given, but never dealt with them as humans, they could feel superior.
-They could know, not that they had needed the Indians help and that it had been given, and that in exchange they were able to help the Indians by giving or trading them steel and iron goods and other advanced European items, but that the Indians were nothing but animals, who didn’t own the land and were savages fit for death.
+But those who came afterwards, those who benefitted from the knowledge the natives had given, had never dealt with the natives as humans.
+Therefore, they could feel superior.
+They could afford to be ignorant of the fact that the natives had assisted their predecessors, and that, in exchange, the original Puritans were able to help the Native Americans by giving or trading with them for steel, iron goods, and other advanced European items.
+To the late-comers, the natives were nothing but animals, who didn’t own the land and were savages fit for death.

-There was no room for empathy, or for a bond of thankfulness to occur.
-For the reciprocity of favors and affection that leads to friendship.
+There was no room for empathy, for a bond of thankfulness, or for the reciprocity of favors and affection that leads to friendship.

-And so those Indian tribes were virtually destroyed.
-And yet we still pretend we are thankful for what they gave, when the record shows that the only people who were thankful were a few hundred Puritans who were rewarded for their faithfulness by excommunication.
+And so those Native American tribes were virtually destroyed–and yet we still pretend we are thankful for what they gave, when the record shows that the only people who were thankful were a few hundred Puritans who were rewarded for their faithfulness by excommunication.

 (Originally published for the 2007 Thanksgiving.)